 Ask the Breeder of your Pomeranian puppy about heart worm preventative medication.

-A good Pomeranian Breeder will ensure that all puppies are microchipped with an iso-approved microchip prior to sale.
+A good Pomeranian Breeder will ensure that all puppies are microchipped with an iso-approved microchip before sale.
 I would not recommend purchasing any Pomeranian Puppy unless the Puppy is microchipped.

 The Breeder will either give you the paperwork for the Microchip or transfer the Pomeranian Puppies’ details to the Microchip registry.